ABilevich/Adventure_SpringBoot_1/README.md

 by default all beans are initialized on application start, spring creates an instance of each one and makes it available

 if lazy initialization is used, a bean will only be initialized if its needed for dependency injection, or its explicitly requested

+This is accomplished by using the @Lazy annotation